paolocrosetto/A-choice-process-explanation-of-the-attraction-effect-data/README.md

 ### Tables

 Tables are saved to the `tables/` folder.
-They contain the exact same information as in the paper.

 # License